A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Applications of the shadow lemma

-\begin{proposition}[Horoball counting] Let $\Gamma$ be a geometrically finite group of isometries of a Busemann regular hyperbolic metric space $(X,d)$ which admits a finite $\delta$-conformal measure that satisfies the global shadow lemma.
+\begin{proposition}[Horoball counting] Let $(X,d)$ be a proper hyperbolic metric space and $\Gamma$ a geometrically finite group of isometries of $X$.
+Assume $\Gamma$ has $\delta$-tempered parabolic subgroups, and $\mu$ is a measure on $\Lambda_\Gamma$ that satisfies the horoball shadow lemma with dimension $\delta$ (Definition \ref{D:horoball_shadow_lemma}).
 Let us define

 Then there exist $\lambda<1$ and constants such that